Kanakgiri/Coffee-Shop-Sales/README.md

 - Coffee makes up about 39% of overall sales followed by Tea (28%), Drinking Chocolate (10%) and Bakery (12%).

 8. How do sales vary by Size distribution?
-- Customers ordered Large and Regular size most of the time.
+- Customers ordered Large and Regular sizes most of the time.